 - Provide global guidance and support for women with POP.

-- Bridge build with key stakeholders and organizations to evolve understanding of women's pelvic floor needs.
+- Bridge build with key stakeholders and organizations to evolve understanding of women's pelvic health needs.

 Long Term Goals